Roman numerals: Modern use in European languages other than English

 Some uses that are rare or never seen in English-speaking countries may be relatively common in parts of continental Europe and in other regions (e.g. Latin America) that use a European language other than English.
 For instance:

-Capital or small capital Roman numerals are widely used in Romance languages to denote centuries, e.g. the French xviii^{e} siècle and the Spanish siglo xviii (not xviii siglo) for "18th century".
+Capital or small capital Roman numerals are widely used in Romance languages to denote centuries, e.g. the French xviii^{e} siècle and the Spanish siglo xviii for "18th century".
 Some Slavic and Turkic languages (especially in and adjacent to Russia) similarly favour Roman numerals (e.g. Russian XVIII век, Azeri XVIII əsr or Polish wiek XVIII).
 On the other hand, in Turkish and some Central European Slavic languages, like most Germanic languages, one writes "18." (with a period) before the local word for "century" (e.g. Turkish 18. yüzyıl, Czech 18. století).

-When typing on Russian typewriters, the Roman-numeral "V" was replaced with "У" because the letter "V" was absent in the Russian Cyrillic alphabet.
-Additionally, the Roman-numeral "I" was replaced with "1", since this letter had been removed from the Russian alphabet by the 1918 reform of orthography.
-For example, XVIII was typed as ХУ111.
+When typing on Russian typewriters, the Roman-numeral "V" was replaced with "У" because the letter "V" is absent in the Russian Cyrillic alphabet.
+Additionally, the Roman-numeral "I" was replaced with "1", since this letter had been removed from the Russian alphabet by the 1918 reform of orthography; in typewritten texts, 1 could look as 1 or I depending on the typewriter model.
+The numbers "II" and "III" were replaced with "П" and "Ш" respectively.
+For "X", the Cyrillic letter "Х" was used.
+For example, XVIII was typed as ХУШ.
 This style is sometimes maintained even when typing on a computer, either out of habit or due to the inconvenience of switching between Latin and Russian script for one or two letters.
+The numerals "L", "C", "D", and "M" were rarely used in Russian typewritten texts, although some Russian books on typewriting accepted replacing them by the Cyrillic letters "Л", "С", "Д", and "М".
+Roman numerals are quite a common way for writing ordinal numbers in Russian texts.
+The usage of Roman numerals to indicate occurrences of a recurring grand event in Russian is more common than in English; for example, they were used for Congresses of the Communist Party of the Soviet Union.
+Besides the cases mentioned above, Roman numerals are used in Russian for declensions and conjugations, blood types (the notations O, A, B, AB and I, II, III, IV are both well known in Russia), half-years and quarters of a year, etc.